 Force Deleting Backups

-To delete backup files, do the following:
+To delete database backup from the backup file, do the following:

 2. Run the following command: